FelixStau/windvane/README.md

 ## How can I use it?

 I use the windsensor in combination with [OpenPlotter](http://www.sailoog.com/openplotter) on a Raspberry Pi 3B.
 OpenPlotter serves as access point for WiFi devices.
 The windsensor connects to OpenPlotter via WiFi and transmits the NMEA0183 data telegrams every second.
-The windsensor sends 4 types of telegrams.
-3 standard telegrams (MWV, VWR, VPW) and one custom telegram (INF).
-Check here [link](http://www.nmea.de/nmea0183datensaetze.html) for more information on NMEA0183.
+The windsensor sends NMEA0183 telegrams.
+Check here [link](http://www.nmea.de/nmea0183datensaetze.html) for more information.

 ![Connectivity](Pictures/Windsensor_Raspi_Handy_Laptop_M5Stack.png)